-Your lessor or housing provider must also keep a record of your rent payments.
+Your lessor, agent, or housing provider must also keep a record of your rent payments.
 This is called a Rent Payment Record (or rent ledger).

-If you ask your lessor or agent for a copy of the rent payment record, they must give you a copy within 7 days.
+If you ask your lessor or agent for a copy of the rent payment record, or write and ask them for a copy, they must give you a copy within 7 days.